kayble289/alx-low_level_programming/README.md

-this directory is about file descriptors and open, read, write functions
+this is the C low level programming language repository